 Make sure your maintenance team has schedules created, outlining when they need to service air compressors.
 You can also keep a backup system on standby to step in for any malfunctions that occur from missed maintenance.

 That leads us to the next point.
 Make sure you have a maintenance crew!
 This may be a general maintenance staff member that has experience with air compressors.
 Make sure that your maintenance staff member or team stays up to date on best maintenance practices for medical-grade compressors.

 However, what if you don’t have a staff member or team dedicated to maintaining and servicing your compressor?
 If this is the case, make sure you have a service subscription with a company that focuses on servicing air compressors.
 Many companies have 24-hour Emergency Service that will help ensure your compressor stays running.
-John Henry Foster is one such company that offers this service.
+JHFOSTER is one such company that offers this service.

 You will also want to make sure that any maintenance performed is done by someone with an ASSE 6040 certification.
 This ensures that the person working on your system is doing so up to medical standards.
 Our technicians are all certified, so if you contact our service techs, you can be assured they know their stuff!

 The sun takes its toll on people and compressors alike.
 In the summer, heat can cause unexpected breakdowns and part wear-outs in your compressor system if it isn’t properly cared for.